Marketing to Doctors, Part 4: Lead Generation

 Medical Associations

 Nationally, medical association membership has steadily declined.
-Only 12% of active physicians currently belong to the AMA, down from 75% in the 1950s.
+Only 22% of active physicians and residents currently belong to the AMA, down from 75% in the 1950s.

-However, while medical associations aren’t as influential they once were, they can still be powerful allies.
-Explore sponsorship and content sharing opportunities with the relevant national (and especially) local associations.
+However, while medical associations aren’t as influential as they once were, they can still be powerful allies.
+Explore sponsorship and content-sharing opportunities with the relevant national (and especially local) associations.

 Apps

-SaaS-based applications such as EHRs and Practice Management software are either making their money by charging fees or by selling access to their subscribers or data (or both).
+SaaS-based applications such as EHRs and Practice Management software either make money by charging fees or by selling access to their subscribers or their data (or both).
 They have both excellent data on their users’ practices and high engagement rates.

-Many of these companies are startups that are still trying to figure out their own revenue picture, so pricing and format options tend to be all over the place.
-If you’re interested in advertising with an app, it’s probably worth contacting them rather than just assuming their media kit (or lack of a media kit) is all there is to see.
+Many of these companies are startups still trying to figure out their revenue picture, so pricing and format options tend to be all over the place.
+If you’re interested in advertising with an app, it’s probably worth contacting them rather than assuming their media kit (or lack of one) is all there is to see.
 We’ll discuss how to evaluate their value propositions in the next installment of the series.

 Direct Mail